 The specification must enable the invention to be performed to the full extent of the monopoly claimed1.
 In order to decide whether the specification is sufficient, the first step is to decide what the invention is and this is to be found by reading and construing the claims2.

 If the invention discloses a principle capable of general application, the claims may be in correspondingly general terms and the patentee does not need to show that he has proved its application in every general instance3.
-On the other hand, if the claims include a number of discrete methods or products, then
+On the other hand, if the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.